-The National Servicing Center (NSC) in Tulsa monitors the servicing of Good Neighbor Next Door (GNND) loans after closing.
+The National Servicing Center (NSC) monitors the servicing of Good Neighbor Next Door (GNND) loans after closing.
 The Good Neighbor Sales program allows eligible full-time law enforcement officers, teachers, and firefighters/emergency responders to participate.
 This page describes GNND participant responsibilities according to program regulations.

 If you have any questions about your GNND mortgage, please click here for information about how to contact HUD's Loan Servicing Contractor.